pearlapb/my-fair-fight/README.md

 # my-fair-fight

-A quick backstory of the project:
+A quick backstory to the project:

 I started karate 17 years ago, and a couple of years back I joined an organisation called FairFight.
 It aims to empower young girls from underprivileged communities with the mental and physical benefits of martial arts.
 We find a karate instructor from the same community and talk to local schools to get them to offer karate lessons as one of their taught sports.